gitter-badger/hibbitts-design-org/pages/blog/2015-12-03-a-few-thoughts-about-sustainable-open-design-practice/post.md

     'twitter:card' : summary
     'twitter:site' : @hibbittsdesign
-    'twitter:title' : A Few Thoughts About Sustainable Open Design Practice 'twitter:description' : A collection of a few recent thoughts about a sustainable design practice.
+    'twitter:title' : A Few Thoughts About Sustainable Open Design Practice 'twitter:description' : A collection of a few recent tweets about a sustainable design practice.
 ---

 _I've been trying to formulate a sustainable approach of an open design practice for my consultancy Hibbitts Design, and I think I am getting closer to defining a workable approach:_